oxiby/oxiby-docs/src/guide/closures.md

 If the original result was the `Err` variant, it will simply return itself and our closure won't be called.
 This allows us to specify a transformation for the `Ok` value without knowing in advance whether or not `read_line` succeeded.

-We might also notice that the type of the `s` parameter of the closure is not specified like it would be with a function.
+We might also notice that the type of the `s` parameter of the closure is not specified as it would be with a function.
 Because closures are usually used "inline" like this, and there's context from the surrounding code about how they're being used, it's okay to leave the variable types out.
 They will be figured out by the compiler.
 If we want to, we can specify the type of `s` using the same syntax as a regular function, `s: String`.